-We are passionate about being able to share our music with as wide and diverse an audience as possible; one of the ways we like to do this is through our video releases.
+We are passionate about being able to share our music with as wide and diverse an audience as possible; one of the ways we like to do this is through our videos.
 Our first video was ‘Veni, Veni Emmanuel’, released in December 2014; we have since released many more through our YouTube channel.
-Follow us on Facebook to keep up to date with video blogs from tours, see updates about our latest projects, and have a sneak-peak into life with the group!
+Follow us on Facebook to keep up to date with video blogs from our tours, updates about our latest projects, and to have a sneak-peak into life within the group!

 Allegri’s Miserere with Blackburn Cathedral Choristers – Spring Tour 2017

 In March 2017 we were thrilled to be able to hold workshops and perform live with the choristers of Blackburn’s vibrant cathedral.
 It was a rare opportunity for us to explore music written for more than 6 or 7 parts and to share some of our passion for Italian music with future generations of church musicians.
 The work features a mis-transposed quartet which famously includes several top Cs and this was sung beautifully by 4 of the older choristers from the choir at Blackburn while the other 5 parts were made up by using ourselves as the ATB parts of the SSATB choir.
 Listen out for the wonderful chord on the word ‘TUNC’ near to the end of this well-known work.

 In the Spring of 2017 we teamed up with Ely Cathedral for their #LiveHolyWeek campaign to record five videos for Holy Week in the amazing Lady Chapel in Ely.